A Prudent Framework for Understanding Risk-Awareness in Demand Response: Prudent demand models

-Note that we only imply the decision behavior before the event, i.e., $[1,t]$.
-We directly show the increase of the reverse state-value function derivative and the state value just ahead of the event (stage $t$).
-From the cost functions and state transition process, we obtain actions and states in earlier stages.
-We show that the state value increment at stage $t$ is distributed to all the prior stages.
-Specifically, with quadratic action cost and no discount rate ($A=1$), state value increment is evenly distributed across all the prior stages for the demand model.
-If considering the discount rate ($A<1$), the increment is distributed more in the later stages, and the influence of price distribution on the state value will be eliminated after limited state transitions.
+Note that we only imply the decision behavior from stage 1 to $t$ before the event.
+We directly show the increase of the reverse state-value function derivative and the state value just ahead of the event (at stage $t$).
+We obtain actions and states in earlier stages from the cost function structures and the state transition process.
+Obviously, the state value increment at stage $t$ will be distributed to the prior stages.
+Specifically, with quadratic action cost and no discount rate ($A=1$), the state value increment is evenly distributed across all the prior stages for the demand model because the derivative of the quadratic cost is linear.
+If considering the discount rate ($A<1$), the increment is distributed more in the later stages, and the influence of price distribution on the state value will be eliminated after a limited state transitions.
 This motivates us to provide the following Corollary. \begin{corollary}\emph{Strict conditions}.
 Considering the price distributions and demand model described in Theorem \ref{aggressive_theorem} with the discount rate $A<1$, there exists a stage $\tau_0$, $\tau_0 < t$, such that the prudent conditions become strictly stands:

 \end{corollary}